vikram7/sec_latest_filings_rss_feed_parser/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+This project is [available in Hex](https://hex.pm/docs/publish) and the package can be installed as:

   1. Add sec_latest_filings_rss_feed_parser to your list of dependencies in `mix.exs`: